telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/common-issues.md

 Fore more details, refer to the [article on the priorities of AngularJS directives](https://docs.angularjs.org/api/ng/service/$compile).

+### Widget loses its value

+When `ng-model` and `k-ng-model` directives are applied together, there is a chance the widget to lose its value.
+This is due the fact that both directives updates the element value simultaneously, which will result in a 'race' issue.

+The solution is to use only one `directive` - either `k-ng-model` or `ng-model`.

 ## See Also

 Other articles on AngularJS directives and integration with Kendo UI: